 We were founded in 1989 by London’s Business Design Centre in Islington – where the Fair still takes place today – with the aim of providing a space to showcase exceptional Modern and Contemporary Art, to discover and to buy.
-We launched with just 36 UK galleries (some of whom still exhibit at the Fair today) and have grown steadily over the following years.
-Whilst we were unable to run London Art Fair in its usual format at the Business Design Centre in 2021, we remained focused on delivering a unique opportunity to discover and champion the very best Modern and Contemporary Art.
-Presenting for the first time a digital alternative, London Art Fair: Edit, offering a unique opportunity to explore online 63 leading galleries from across the globe, a space for debate and discussion through the digital Talks Programme and a broad collection of Workshops to ignite every art enthusiast’s creative spark.
-Explore the full programme here.
+We launched with just 36 UK galleries (some of whom still exhibit at the Fair today) and have grown steadily over the following years with well over 100 galleries now regularly exhibiting with the Fair.
+In 2021, whilst we were unable to run London Art Fair in its usual format, we remained focused on delivering a unique opportunity to discover and champion the very best Modern and Contemporary Art, presenting for the first time a digital alternative, London Art Fair: Edit, providing an online showcase for galleries from across the globe.

 With the 2021 edition of London Art Fair taking place during such exceptional times, this year’s Fair has been specially curated to ensure visitors can experience the very best collection of Modern and Contemporary Art in a safe and spacious environment.